movie was filmed in the Summer of 2014;

 Yours", and the

--- plus SVA's entertainment events with "Stonewall Showtyme" and guest
+-- plus the SRVA's entertainment events with "STONEWALL Showtyme" and guest

-Columbia Records' own marketing division did plenty of their own GLBT-targeted promotion of the "Stonewall" soundtrack with full-page ads in GLBT newspapers such as the New York Blade News and in GLBT national magazines such as The Advocate and Out! and in New York City magazines such as Time-Out and Next.
+Columbia Records' own marketing division did plenty of their own GLBT-targeted promotion of the "Stonewall" soundtrack with full-page ads in G.L.B.T. newspapers such as the New York Blade News and in GLBT national magazines such as The Advocate and Out! and in New York City G.L.B.T. magazines such as Time-Out and Next.
 Columbia Records also took full-page ads in the newsletters of the S.V.A. and the IQKNY.
 Furthermore, Queen Allyson & The Allysonians, who were already known for their right-on performances of songs of the girl group Mary Weiss & The Shangri-Las, several songs of which are in the movie, were in even greater demand at the time of the forthcoming movie "Stonewall".
-Columbia Records representatives literally attended -- and enjoyed -- every performance at this time of Queen Allyson & The Allysonians at clubs such as Rome, Barracuda and Claire's in Chelsea.
+Columbia Records representatives literally attended -- and enjoyed -- every performance at this time of Queen Allyson & The Allysonians at Manhattan clubs such as Rome (on Eighth Avenue), Barracuda (West 22 Street) and Claire's (Seventh Avenue) -- all in Chelsea.
 Rocco S. and his boys at Columbia Records smartly distributed brochures and free (now collector item) promotional music cassettes of "Stonewall: Music from A Revolution" (see below) before, during and after the movie was finally released in the Summer of 1996.
 Coincidentally, The Shangri-Las had their last hit song exactly 30 years before in the Summer of 1966, "Past, Present and Future".
 Intentionally, it served perfectly as the three-part, effectively-interspersed theme and time-frame of the movie "Stonewall".

 |"Stonewall" the movie